kingston-hackSpace/MLX90640_Thermal_Camera_with_RaspberryPi/README.md

 This enables the I2C interface and set the baud rate for faster data transfer.

-To save and close, typle
+To save and close, type

 **Save** -> Ctrl + O

 Enter

 **Close** -> Ctrl + X

 You would be back at your main Terminal window.